Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/structure.rst

 Faces are used to build the actual surface of the object.
 They are what you see when you render the mesh.
 If this area does not contain a face, it will simply be transparent or non-existent in the rendered image.
-To create a face, select three or more suitable vertices and press :kbd:`F`.

 A face is defined as the area between either three (triangles), four (quadrangles) or more (n-gons) vertices, with an edge on every side.
 These are often abbreviated to *tris, quads & n-gons*.